 Senior Vice President Investor Relations

-Laura Paugh is senior vice president of investor relations for Marriott International, Inc. Based at Marriott's corporate headquarters in Bethesda, Md., she is one of the company's spokespersons to the investment community, media and other audiences.
+Laura E. Paugh is senior vice president of investor relations for Marriott International, Inc. Based at Marriott's corporate headquarters in Bethesda, Md., she is one of the company's spokespersons to the investment community, media and other audiences.
 Ms. Paugh manages the company's investor relations effort, including relationships with security analysts and institutional investors.

 David A. Rodriguez †